slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Always remain diligent.
 Have no careless Days.
 Fate loves to play tricks, and will heap up chances to catch us unawares.
 Our intelligence, prudence, and courage, even our beauty, must always be ready for trial.
 For their day of careless trust will be that of their discredit.
 Care always fails just when it was most wanted.

 > *'Words are deeds.' -- Ludwig Wittgenstein*
-> *'You become what you think about all day long.' -- Ralph Waldo Emerson*

 Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 You must play by your rules, funnel your weird stuff to give you some advantage.